-The water is transferred from Littlerock Dam Reservoir through a seven mile long open ditch to Lake Palmdale.
+The water is transferred from Littlerock Dam Reservoir through an eight and a half mile long open ditch to Lake Palmdale.
 Although Littlerock Creek flows mainly during winter and spring months, this is buffered somewhat by Littlerock Dam Reservoir, allowing this water to be available throughout the year.